There is a fair chance you have heard about inflammation and anti-inflammatory foods and drugs.

 What to do

-For example, whole foods like fruit and veg can contain compounds considered to be anti-inflammatory.(7) Leafy greens provide antioxidants and anti-inflammatory flavonoids and intake of high fibre foods are correlated with lowered inflammation.
+On the flip-side, certain whole foods contain compounds considered to be anti-inflammatory.(12) For example, leafy greens provide antioxidants and anti-inflammatory flavonoids, and the intake of high fibre food is correlated with lowered inflammation.

-Here are some things to consider limiting and enjoying everyday to discourage chronic inflammation:
+Here are some everyday dietary considerations to discourage chronic inflammation:

 - Added and free sugars